O Flouer o

 Your like again,

-That fought and died for,
+That fought and

 Your wee bit Hill and Glen,